stephpy/timeline-bundle/Resources/doc/filter.markdown

 ** Data hydrator actuality works only for Doctrine 2 orm **

-You can override query for each models by add a method **getTimelineResultsForOIds** on repository related to model and then return entities in an array, ** INDEXED BY theirs oid !**
+You can override query for each models by add a method **getTimelineActionsForOIds** on repository related to model and then return entities in an array, ** INDEXED BY theirs oid !**

 An example:

-    public function getTimelineResultsForOIds($ids)
+    public function getTimelineActionsForOIds($ids)
     {
         $qb = $this->_em->createQueryBuilder()
             ->select('u')